Tracing and Mitigating Hallucinations in Multimodal LLMs via Dynamic Attention Localization: Related Work

 \section{Related Work}

 \paragraph{Hallucination and Mitigation in MLLMs.} In natural language processing, hallucinations originally denote generated content that is inconsistent with the context or facts \citep{huang2025survey}.
 In MLLMs, this manifests as factual errors, incorrect image descriptions, or misidentified object attributes/relationships \citep{liu2024improved}.
 Previous research on hallucination mitigation can be divided mainly into two categories: training-based algorithms and training-free algorithms.
 Training-based methods apply visual instruction tuning \citep{gunjal2024detecting}, external expert guidance \citep{chen2024halc}, or reinforcement learning from human feedback (RLHF) \citep{sun2023aligning}, but they typically require substantial compute and are difficult to deploy in resource-constrained settings.
 Thus, lightweight training-free methods have attracted growing interest.
 A prominent line is contrastive decoding, which mitigates spurious output by comparing model predictions under varying conditions.
 For example, VCD \citep{leng2024mitigating} contrasts the output distributions conditioned on original and distorted visual inputs to identify and suppress hallucinated content; MoLE \citep{liang2025mole} employs a Mixture of Experts for inter-layer contrast decoding; DAMRO \citep{gong2024damro} reduces the impact of background outlier tokens; OPERA \citep{huang2024opera} performs multiple rollbacks combined with token aggregation to suppress hallucinations; DoLA \citep{chuang2023dola} leverages layer-wise contrasts to enhance factuality; and HALC \citep{chen2024halc} contrasts output distributions across different visual contexts and uses visual matching scores to guide beam-search candidate selection.
 Despite their effectiveness, these approaches still introduce additional decoding overhead, e.g., HALC incurs a 2.4\text{$\times$} increase in inference time compared to standard greedy decoding.
-Thus, this motivates us to design a lightweight, plug-and-play method without relying on additional tools.
+Thus, this motivates us to design a lightweight, plug-and-play method without relying on additional tools. \paragraph{Interpretability-driven Mitigation in MLLMs Hallucination.} Numerous studies have examined the underlying causes of hallucinations to guide the development of more fine-grained architecture-level suppression methods.
+Reported factors include excessive prior knowledge of LLM \citep{liu2407paying}, insufficient attention to images \citep{jiang2025devils, sarkar2025mitigating,you2025mitigating}, and excessive attention to summary words \citep{huang2024opera}.
+Among these mitigation strategies, attention-head-based hallucination suppression methods show promise.
+For example, ASCD \citep{wang2025ascd} employs positive and negative steering as two complementary mechanisms to adapt the internal attention distributions of the model.
+AD‑HH \citep{yangunderstanding} first identifies the heads prone to hallucination offline and then detects and suppresses these heads in real time during the model’s forward pass.
+In contrast, SPIN \citep{sarkar2025mitigating} and SVAR \citep{jiang2025devils} indiscriminately mute a subset of heads in specific layers to force the model to focus more on visual input.
+However, because these approaches apply uniform corrections across all layers, they lack flexibility and can still fail to eliminate hallucinations in certain cases, as illustrated in \cref{motivation}.
+To address these issues, we conducted a systematic analysis of attention‐module behavior during the forward pass of the model and introduced LIAE for layer‐wise detection of problematic heads within each decoder module.
+By applying targeted per-layer corrections to these specific attention heads, our method more precisely suppresses hallucinations.